bertob/mail/README.md

 * __Folders__  and __Filters__ are cool, but underused by most people.
 That is mostly due to the fact that few people know about them and they are fairly complicated to set up and handle.

 I think the traditional email folders can be simplified to just these two:

 * __Conversations__, which combines the following:
 	* Inbox
 	* Sent
 	* Drafts
 	* All messages
 * __Deleted__, which contains everything that would go into __Trash__, as well as __Spam__.
-New emails that have been flagged as spam appear on top, in a separate section similar to the "New" section in "Conversations".
+New emails that have been flagged as spam appear on top, in a separate section similar to the "Active" section in "Conversations".
 This makes it easy to restore emails that have been accidentally flagged as spam by the spam filter.
 * In addition, there are also custom folders, which can be set up by the user.
 These can also replace the __Starred__ category, because the user can just create a folder "Imporant" and use that instead of a dedicated, top level folder.
 That said, I've gotten the impression that not a lot of people use the star feature anyway, so I don't consider it a high priority.

 ### Conversation List